Arrietty: Plot

-Pod returns injured from a borrowing mission and is helped home by Spiller, a survivalist boy he met.
-Shō removes the floorboard concealing the Borrower household and replaces their kitchen with the kitchen from the dollhouse to show he hopes them to stay.
+Pod returns injured from a borrowing mission and is helped home by Spiller, a Borrower who lives in the wild.
+Shō removes the floorboard concealing the Borrower household and replaces their kitchen with the kitchen from the dollhouse to show he hopes for them to stay.
 However, the Borrowers are frightened by this and speed up their moving process.
 Pod recovers and Arrietty bids farewell to Shō.
-Shō apologises that he has forced them to move out and reveals he has had a heart condition since birth and will have an operation in a few days.
+Shō apologizes that he has forced them to move out and reveals he has had a heart condition since birth and will undergo an operation in a few days.
 The operation does not have a good chance of success.
 He is accepting, saying that every living thing dies.

 Haru notices the floorboards have been disturbed.
 She unearths the Borrowers' house and captures Homily.
 Alerted by her mother's screams, Arrietty goes to investigate.
 Saddened by her departure, Shō returns to his room.
 Haru locks him in and calls a pest control company to capture the other Borrowers alive.
-Arrietty comes to Shō for help; they rescue Homily and he destroys all traces of the Borrowers’ presence.
+Arrietty comes to Shō for help; they rescue Homily and he removes all traces of the Borrowers' presence, including putting the kitchen back in the dollhouse.

 On their way out during the night, the Borrowers are spotted by the cat Niya.
 Thereupon Niya leads Shō to the "river", a small rivulet, where the Borrowers are waiting for Spiller to take them further.
 Shō gives Arrietty a sugar cube and tells her that she will always be a part of him and that her courage and the Borrowers' fight for survival have made him want to live through the operation.
 In return, Arrietty gives him her hairclip, a small clothespin, as a token of remembrance.
 The Borrowers leave in a floating teapot with Spiller in search of a new home.

 The Disney international dubbed version contains a final monologue, where Shō states that he never saw Arrietty again.
 He returned to the house a year later, indicating that the operation had been successful.
-Happily he overhears rumors of objects disappearing in neighboring homes.
+However, he overhears rumors of objects disappearing in neighboring homes.